Batoolayyad/reading-notes/102/read3.md

 HTML uses elements has main components, whiches:
--opening tag
+- opening tag
--closing tag
+- closing tag
--content within the tags
+- content within the tags
--attributes of the tag; Attributes provide additional information about the contents of an element , it is written on the opening tag and has contain of two parts name and value,ex: name="value"
+- attributes of the tag; Attributes provide additional information about the contents of an element , it is written on the opening tag and has contain of two parts name and value,ex: name="value"

 there are different versions of the HTML and before we start coding we shuold add the version that we work on on the top of our code for the browser